python/cpython/Doc/library/logging.config.rst

    configurations.
 If no port is specified, the module's default :const:`DEFAULT_LOGGING_CONFIG_PORT` is used.
 Logging configurations will be sent as a file suitable for processing by :func:`fileConfig`.
-Returns a :class:`Thread` instance on which you can call :meth:`start` to start the server, and which you can :meth:`join` when appropriate.
+Returns a :class:`~threading.Thread` instance on which you can call :meth:`~threading.Thread.start` to start the server, and which you can :meth:`~threading.Thread.join` when appropriate.
 To stop the server, call :func:`stopListening`.

    To send a configuration to the socket, read in the configuration file and